snarfed/bridgy-fed/README.md

 Development
 ---
+Development reference docs are at [bridgy-fed.readthedocs.io](https://bridgy-fed.readthedocs.io/).
 Pull requests are welcome!
 Feel free to [ping me in #indieweb-dev](https://indieweb.org/discuss) with any questions.

 First, fork and clone this repo.
 Then, install the [Google Cloud SDK](https://cloud.google.com/sdk/) and run `gcloud components install beta cloud-datastore-emulator` to install the [datastore emulator](https://cloud.google.com/datastore/docs/tools/datastore-emulator).
 Once you have them, set up your environment by running these commands in the repo root directory: